Earthquake magnitudes depend on seismic history, as revealed by a neural network analysis: Results

-Our analysis reveals a persistent increase in information gain across the test set for all investigated regions (Fig. \ref{fig:info_gain_over_time}b-d).
-Specifically, we show an average information gain of $>0.1$ nats per earthquake in the same region in Japan where Ogata et.~al.~\cite{ogata_exploring_2018} found no information gain.
-Similar plots for the other studied regions are shown in EM Fig.~\ref{fig:nz_japan_info_gain}.
+The corresponding figures for the other regions are presented in Fig. \ref{fig:info_gain_over_time}b-d and show qualitatively similar results.
+Specifically, we show an average information gain of $\sim 0.15$ bits per earthquake in the same region in Japan where Ogata et.~al.~\cite{ogata_exploring_2018} could not find an information gain using spatiotemporal GR variations.
+Similar plots for the other studied regions are shown in Supplementary Fig.~\ref{fig:info_gain_EM}.